-Combination sump pumps provide you with both a primary sump pump as well as a battery backup sump pump in a convenient, easy-to-install package.
+Combination sump pump systems provide you with both a primary sump pump as well as a battery backup sump pump in a convenient, easy-to-install package.

-Power Failure – When power goes out, your primary pump won’t work (unless you have an emergency backup).
+- Power Failure – When the power goes out, your primary pump won’t work (unless you have an emergency backup).

-Another thing to consider is which type of battery you choose.
+Knowing how to choose a battery for your sump pump is critical to how well it will perform.
 There are many different types specially designed for each job.
-Traditional car batteries are filled water, requiring you to add water occasionally.
+Traditional car batteries are filled with water, requiring you to add water occasionally.
 Maintenance-free batteries are fully sealed, which you can set and forget.
-No matter the type you choose, sump pump batteries should always be marked "deep-cycle".
+No matter the type you choose, sump pump batteries should always be marked "deep-cycle."

 Float Switches & Water Alarms